joaorb64/joaorb64.github.io/_posts/2021-08-20-sa-routing.md

 ## On South America's internet routing

 In this brief post, I will go over data I have gathered on South America's routing.
 The idea was to test connections between different countries in SA to try to find some kind of pattern.
-I have created a test using the database from here: https://williamyaps.github.io/wlmjavascript/servercli.html.
+I have created a test using the database from here: [https://williamyaps.github.io/wlmjavascript/servercli.html](https://williamyaps.github.io/wlmjavascript/servercli.html).
 I have created a script that tries PINGing all servers from a few cities in SA and record the results.
 I have sent this script to some players from different regions and gathered the results.

 I have also generated maps showing the gathered data, which you can see below.
 Values with (+) mean they were the best connections, while values with (-) mean they were the worst connections.
 In general, consider something close to (+) as the actual value.

-You can also find the raw values and the images here: https://github.com/joaorb64/joaorb64.github.io/tree/master/img/post_images/sa-routing/data.
+You can also find the raw values and the images here: [RAW values](https://github.com/joaorb64/joaorb64.github.io/tree/master/img/post_images/sa-routing/data).

 Notice that the same company (Telefónica) owns Vivo and Movistar, which probably explains why their connection is so good: they are available in most countries in South America.
 So it makes sense that this company owns access to multiple different routes.